UIUCLibrary/Speedwagon/docs/source/overview.rst

 digitized content.
 It automates and streamlines quality assurance processes to ensure package completeness and facilitate submission.
-Many of the tools in Speedwagon may be useful to other institutions, but some of them are specific to University of Illinois’ digitization workflows.
+Many of the tools in Speedwagon may be useful to other institutions, but some of them are specific to University of Illinois' digitization workflows.

 This guide demonstrates how the U of I utilizes Speedwagon for packaging locally as well as vendor-produced content, with some pointers on how other